What are Dynamic Charts in Excel?

 All right, let me explain you with an example.
 Below is the survey data for the need of the excel knowledge across professions.
-Below data holds the record of excel knowledge required and the salary range for those professions.
+The below data holds the record of excel knowledge required and the salary range for those professions.

 Now insert one simple column chart show the salary ranges.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 Now, if the profession list increases, this chart cannot take that range automatically.

 I have updated the other two professions with their salary range.
 This chart is still taking the range from A2:A6.